cmorcom/cs513-Geospatial-Vision/HW2/probe_data_map_matching/readme - mapmatching.txt

 		linkPVID	 is the published versioned identifier for the link. direction	 is the direction the vehicle was travelling on thelink (F = from ref node, T = towards ref node). distFromRef	 is the distance from the reference node to the map-matched probe point location on the link in decimal meters. distFromLink is the  perpendicular distance from the map-matched probe point location on the link to the probe point in decimal meters.

+Slope output is the following file:

+ Partition6467MatchedSlopes.csv	The subset of probe points in partion 6467 that were successfully map-matched to a link with slopeInfo.

+Record Format:

+	RealSlope, DerivedSlope, PercentError

+	RealSlope		is the data from the original maplink DerivedSlope	is the calculated slope using a difference in altitude over euclidian distance from two close ProbePoints PercentError	is the percentage difference between the derived and real slopes